vinay-ghate/ChatterPy/readme.md

-# 💬 Flask-SocketIO Chat App
+# 💬 ChatterPy - Flask-SocketIO Chat App

 A real-time chat application built with **Flask** and **Socket.IO**, following the **MVC architecture** for clean separation of concerns.